kubesail/create-node-app/README.md

 - Secure and optimized `Dockerfile` setup for easy containerized production deploys
   - _Optional containerized development & testing is on the roadmap_
 - Production ready Kubernetes configurations for your app and its dependencies
-- A metamodule system for easy development with sercices like PostgreSQL, Redis, and MySQL, all with no configuration
+- A metamodule system for easy development with services like PostgreSQL, Redis, and MySQL, all with no configuration
 - Build, test, and deploy helpers

 `create-node-app` has a simple core, with a small ecosystem of "meta-modules".